yazi-rs/yazi-rs.github.io/docs/tips.md

 ## File tree picker in Helix with Zellij {#helix-with-zellij}

-Yazi can be used as a file picker to browse and open a file in your current Helix instance (running in a Zellij session).
+Yazi can be used as a file picker to browse and open file(s) in your current Helix instance (running in a Zellij session).

 Add a keymap to your Helix config, for example <kbd>'</kbd> + <kbd>y</kbd>: